min2ha/ukwa-site/content/target/52835/index.en.md

   "subject": "UK General Election 2017"
 }

-# Building Societies Association (BSA): Building society: and proud of it

 Calls on the next government to: build a resilient and diverse economy; tackle housing affordability; and encourage saving